pogyomo/winresize.nvim/README.md

 # :window: winresize.nvim

-A neovim plugin provide apis for resizing window as we expected.
+A neovim plugin which provide apis for resizing window as we expected.

 ## :clipboard: Requirements